-The New Zealand Guardian Trust Company Limited is the licensed supervisor of the scheme (the supervisor).
+The New Zealand Guardian Trust Company Limited is the licensed supervisor of the scheme (supervisor) and custodian for the scheme (custodian).
 The supervisor is independent of us and supervises how we run the scheme, for the benefit of you and other investors.
+As custodian, they hold the scheme's assets "in trust" for you, entirely separate from both their assets and our assets.